ReSearchITEng/RPi_matrix_16_keypad/README.md

 # RPi_matrix_16_keypad
 RPi3 with matrix membrane 16 keys Keypad using GPIO pinout

+# Please improve this by sending a PR

 # Installing prerequisite GPIO modules

 ## RPi.GPIO vs RPIO vs wiringpi2
 Not sure which is better.
 RPIO claims to be an evolved version, but it seems to have older code than RPi.GPIO.
-Just installed and tested both. wiringpi2 seems to be for more advanced functionality (https://pinout.xyz/pinout/wiringpi).
+Just installed and tested both. wiringpi2 seems to be for more advanced functionality.
 Not planning to use it for now.

 ## Common installation section: